How to use compost?

 Compost, huh, what is it good for?
-Absolutely nothing everything!
-Our go-to guide to using compost provides food for thought and your soil, digging up the dirt on the many ways you can weed out waste and grow your garden.
+Absolutely everything!
+Our go-to guide to using compost provides food for thought, and your soil, digging up the dirt on the many ways you can weed out waste and grow your garden.

-Compost matures a bit like teenagers, in that the longer you leave it the darker and smellier it becomes.
+Compost matures a bit like a teenager: the longer you leave it, the darker and smellier it becomes.

 Finished compost – also known as spent compost, humus, or compast-its-sell-by-date (we may have made that last one up) – is usually dark brown, crumbly and very earthy.
-This is the level required for compost that’s going deep into the ground to help your plants grow.
-This can usually take around six months to be ready.
+This is the level required for going deep into the ground to help your plants grow, and can usually take around six months to be ready.

 Unfinished compost is brighter and chunkier, and should only be used as a top layer after a month of maturing.
 If buried around the roots, it can damage the soil and your plants.